hamishgray/the-escapist/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 == Upgrade Notice ==

-* 8.2.0 : Various tweaks and improvements and a fix for an unwanted delay in WP core updates - a recommended update for all
+* 9.0.3 : Some minor internal tweaks.
+Now marked as requiring WP 5.1+.
+A recommended update for all.